ReciterofPoetry/CK3Tools-Titles-to-MediaWiki/README.md

 TD n lk le cpt t
 C n ld lk le cvb dc sbm f clt t
 ```
-I don't advise adding more to these.
+I don't advise adding more options to these.
 You might even remove a few.
 Too much information doesn't work well with MediaWiki.
 At best it's difficult to upload, at worst the page won't show properly or nicely.